The Scientific Benefits of Long Runs

 A race pace long run is when you run your goal race pace typically in the middle or end of your long run.
 For instance, for a peak marathon training workout, you may run 10 miles at an easy pace and then run the last 10 miles at your goal marathon pace.

 This teaches your body how to switch gears and run that pace in a fatigued state.
-It also teaches your mind that YOU CAN DO IT!
+It also strengthens your mind and teaches it that YOU CAN DO IT!

 15 Tips for Successful Long Runs